 Precautions to Take

 On a far more important note, you are advised to have some emergency contacts on hand in case of an emergency.
-You should try to carry with you wherever you go suicide hotlines, your therapist’s phone number, and and/or a personal contact phone list.
+You should try to carry with you wherever you go suicide hotlines, your therapist’s phone number, and a personal contact phone list.

 Post emergency contact info not only in your mobile phone address and phone book but also display them on your refrigerator or in your office area.
 That way, you will always have them.